GhostyPhantom/Wireless-Hardware-Monitor/README.md

 Wireless Hardware Monitor

-* This project has no safety precaution whatsoever.
-It is only intended to be used in safe environment such as home wifi.
+* This project has no safety precautions whatsoever.
+It is only intended to be used in safe environments such as home wifi.
-* All required SSID, password for WiFi and IP address should be local.
+* All required SSIDs, passwords for WiFi, and IP addresses should be local.

 **Functions:**
-Real-time Display of CPU, GPU temporature, CPU, GPU, RAM, VRAM usage, date and time
+Real-time Display of CPU, GPU temperatures, CPU, GPU, RAM, VRAM usage, date and time

 **Hardware List:**